BUNPC/pysnirf2/README.md

 # Features

-The library generated via metaprogramming, but the resulting classes explicitly implement each and every specified SNIRF field so as to provide an extensible object-oriented foundation for SNIRF applications.
+pysnirf2 explicitly implements each and every specified SNIRF field so as to provide an extensible object-oriented foundation for SNIRF applications.

 ## Open a SNIRF file
 `Snirf(<path>, <mode>)` opens a SNIRF file at `<path>` _or creates a new one if it doesn't exist._ Use mode 'w' to create a new file, 'r' to read a file, and 'r+' to edit an existing file.